Jhuro/Sigmetum/README.md

 ## Pages

-In the project directory, you can run:
+In the project directory, you can run: h

 ### `Home`